ImagineLearning/jmeter-listener-elasticsearch/README.md

 ## Additional notes
-The listener plugin has been tested with JMeter version 3.3 running on JRE versions 1.8 and 1.9 in conjunction with Elasticsearch server version 5.6.3.
+The listener plugin has been tested with JMeter version 5.1 running on JRE versions 1.8 and 1.9 in conjunction with Elasticsearch server version 7.1.1.

-In recent versions of JMeter API, several methods related to sample result processing, have been deprecated and newer replacing methods were introduced.
-The current version of the listener plugin makes use of the latter methods.

-Recent versions of JMeter API deprecate usage of Jorphan Logging Manager, which is superseded with Simple Logging Facade for Java (SLF4J).
-The current version of the listener plugin makes use of SLF4J for logging.